btouchard/ackify-ce/README.md

 ### Prerequisites

 - Docker & Docker Compose
+- **At least ONE authentication method**:
-- OAuth2 credentials (Google, GitHub, or GitLab)
+  - OAuth2 credentials (Google, GitHub, or GitLab), OR
+  - SMTP server for MagicLink (passwordless email authentication)

 ### Installation